luisflarota/Safety_Project/README.md

 # Safety_Project

-This is a project that summarizes safety data from a Mining Company, which is still in development.
+This is a web dashboard that summarizes safety data from a Mining Company, which is still in development.

 Sorry for uploading it incomplete.
 Hopefully, I will end it soon.